showlab/AssistGaze/README.md

 Before starting, you should encode the instructional videos, scripts, QAs.

-## Training
+## Training & Evaluation

-Select the config file and simply train, e.g.,
+Just run the code with single GPU.
+The code will automatically process training and evalutaion process.

 ```
-CUDA_VISIBLE_DEVICES=0 python train.py
+python train.py
 ```

-## Evaluation

 ## Contact

-Feel free to contact us if you have any problems: chenan.song@u.nus.edu, or leave an issue in this repo.
+Feel free to contact us if you have any problems: e0559797@u.nus.edu, or leave an issue in this repo.